SatirthaRoy/web-development/README.md

 # web-development
-here i codes that i learn and practice.
+here i put codes that i learn and practice.